1Jajen1/propCheck/README.md

 ## Feedback
 `propCheck` is still in its early days so if you notice bugs or think something can be improved please create issues or shoot me a pull request.
 All feedback is highly appreciated.

-## Future plans
-* State-machine based models
-    * and later testing those models in parallel
-* Generate random functions (Coarbitrary or Function in quickcheck)
-    * will be interesting how much kotlin can do here

 ## Credits
 `propCheck` is a port of the awesome library [quickcheck](https://github.com/nick8325/quickcheck).
 If you ever come around to use haskell make sure to give it a go!
 Writing `propCheck` was also made much easier by using [arrow-kt](https://arrow-kt.io/) to be able to write code in a similar style to haskell and thus close to the original.